Granulate/gprofiler/README.md

    ```
    `SYS_PTRACE` is required by  various profilers, and Fargate by default denies it for containers.

-Alternatively, you can download gProfiler in your `Dockerfile` to avoid having to download it every time in runtime.
+Alternatively, you can download gProfiler in your `Dockerfile` to avoid having to download it every time in run-time.
 Then you just need to invoke it upon container start-up.

 ## Running as a docker-compose service
 You can run a gProfiler container with `docker-compose` by using the template file in [docker-compose.yml](deploy/docker-compose/docker-compose.yml).